 The job description should also specify employee goals that support church strategy.

 For example, if a church has a goal to improve the volunteer experience, the corresponding employee should have goals to support that objective.

-Once employee goals are established there should be a conversation with the employee articulating the expectation for the goal and outlining the step-by-step process to complete the goal.
+After employee goals are established, there should be a conversation with the employee articulating the expectation for the goal and outlining the step-by-step process to complete the goal.

 This step allows for a conversation with the employee about any possible barriers to completing the goal, communicating the expected timeline for the goal to be accomplished as well as what the consequences will be if that expectation is not met.

-If Linda misses these goal targets, it should be communicated that it will be reflected on her annual performance appraisal and possibly impact the percentage increase she receives at the next raise cycle.
+If Linda misses these goal targets, it should be communicated that it will be reflected in her annual performance appraisal and possibly impact the percentage increase she receives at the next raise cycle.